MicrosoftDocs/windows-dev-docs/windows-apps-src/design/shell/tiles-and-notifications/scheduled-toast.md

 ---
-Description: Learn how to schedule a local toast notification to appear at a later time.
+description: Learn how to schedule a local toast notification to appear at a later time.
 title: Schedule a toast notification
 label: Schedule a toast notification
 template: detail.hbs